 Now first, I have put together words of encouragement from brilliant minds and from the Bible to let us know that we should never think of quitting.
 That, our struggles whether personal or work-related, should not discourage us.

 On one hand, as a teacher, I want to share these words with deep implications and value.
-Through this pool of encouraging words, we will experience the unfathomable joy in teaching knowing that God has reached out to us through our passion for teaching young minds.
+Through this pool of encouraging words, we will experience the unfathomable joy of teaching knowing that God has reached out to us through our passion for teaching young minds.

 At times, when the happenings in the classroom really put my patience to the test, I breathe and close my eyes and feel God’s presence in the classroom.

 Acknowledging the Greatest of All Teachers!

 Sometimes, I find myself asking, “Why am I here?”
 Is there a way out?
 I just want some air!
 Then I realized, I am not alone all the way.
 God is with me all the time.

 That is why I am still here extending my heartfelt service to the young people in front of me.

 I know that you have your own sources of inspiration, but for now, allow me to head you over to my page and get inspired.
 From the depths of my soul, I want to help!

 I have collected famous quotes and inspiring scriptures to help us experience the teaching experiences of God, the greatest teacher!
 We experience these gems each and every day of our lives!